SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-27-weekend-editrix-shot-sixth-time.md

 So it doesn't _look_ serious, but it does look annoying.

 I'm slightly jealous: I want _my_ immune system to work that hard building immunity for me, too.
-(Yes, I know: this is the innate immune system, not the acquired immune system which is the one that matters.
+(Yes, I know: this is the innate immune system, not the acquired immune system, which is the one that matters.
 Still!)

 Updates later when things change.